oorestisime/oasome/src/md/southwest/index.md

 We started early since we had to cover 180km to arrive at our first stop and a total of 650km for traversing Death Valley and arriving at our hotel for the night.

 The drive was nothing special until you get to understand that you are close to the valley.
-Rocks seem to be changins colors and elevation keeps dropping at a nice pace.
+Rocks seem to be changing colors and elevation keeps dropping at a nice pace.
 We managed to visit Zabriskie point, Badwater bassin, Devil's golf course, Artists palette and the sand dunes.
 We would have really liked to get to the moving rocks as well but time was not our side.

 We were most impressed by Badwater bassin but boy it was hot!
-We managed to convince ourselves not to take with us a bottle of water since we thought it was a short stop on a flat walking area.
+We somehow convinced ourselves not to take with us a bottle of water since we thought it was a short stop on a flat walking area.
 Lesson learned.
-We had water with us in each and every subsequest stop.
+We had water with us in each and every subsequent stop.

 ![Badwater bassin](../photos-southwest/deathvalley.jpg)